illinois/systems-encyclopedia/src/articles/illinois/system.md

 ### Linux

-On Linux, setting up your environment should work, so long as you have the required tools installed.
-If you'er running Linux, we trust you know how to get packages as you need them. :)
+On Linux, setting up your environment should be as simple as installing the required packages for C development on your distribution.
+If you're running Linux, we trust you know how to get packages as you need them. :)

 ### Non-Local Alternative: EWS Labs